IRIS-Solutions-Team/irispie-pages/docs/data_management/spans.md

 ### Input arguments ###

 ???+ input "self"
-    The time span within which the end date will be shifted.
+    The time span within which the end will be shifted.

-???+ input "k"
+???+ input "by"
-    The number of periods by which the end date will be shifted.
-This can be positive (to extend the span by moving the end date forward) or negative (to reduce the span by moving the end date backward).
+    The number of periods by which the end will be shifted.
+This can be positive (to extend the span by moving the end forward) or negative (to reduce the span by moving the end backward).

 ### Returns ###

+???+ returns "None"
-This method modifies the object in place and does not return a value.
+    This method modifies `self` in-place and does not return a value.